 People will have to develop multiple new skills

 Workers in the future will have to be adaptable to two or more different roles simultaneously.
 The ongoing transition in the education system will play a huge role in helping children develop new skills.
-People will need to consistently stay updated with the upcoming technological advances as jobs are becoming automated.
+People will need to consistently stay updated with the upcoming technological advances as jobs are becoming automated and remote working becomes the “norm”.
 New areas of work will be created and will people will be required to keep up-to-date in these areas to survive in the job market.
 There will be employment in the future, but our grandchildren will need to have diverse skills to fit in.

 A complete reorganisation will be needed both on the part of the employers and job seekers.
 For employers, they will need to restructure the working environment to match the technological changes.
-While job seekers will need a mindset shift to be better equip for the type of employment that will mainly focus on skill.
+They will also need to provide the appropriate infrastructure that allow their people to work effectively from any location, while being fully supported by management physically and emotionally.
+Job seekers will need a mindset shift to be better equip for the type of employment that will mainly focus on skill and self-sufficiency.